 EWB and SWB scores did not show any meaningful trend between the two arms (P = 0.08 and P = 0.77, respectively) (Figure 1C and 1D).
 This may be due to patient awareness of potential for rescue in the extension study, or because the psychological burden of having a disease—or not achieving a response—was less relevant for patients in this trial, who had a long history of CLL including past treatment failure.
-Alternatively, the patients may have had enough time to learn how to live with a disease that can repeatedly progress and relapse and reached an overall emotional and social plateau that was no longer affected by the treatment.
+Alternatively, patients may have had enough time to learn how to live with a disease that can repeatedly progress and relapse and reached an overall emotional and social plateau that was no longer affected by the treatment.

 On the composite scales, patients treated with idelalisib/rituximab scored their HRQoL significantly higher than patients in the placebo/rituximab group (Figure 2).
 For the TOI (LeuS + PWB + FWB), mixed model analysis showed improvements at weeks 12, 16, 20, 24, and 48 (P <0.05) over the control group, producing a significant and clinically meaningful effect of idelalisib vs placebo on composite TOI over the entire course of treatment (P = 0.002) (Table 1; Figure 2A).
 A similar improvement was observed on the FACT-Leu Total Score (LeuS + PWB + S/FWB + EWB + FWB): patients treated with idelalisib/rituximab reported significantly higher scores on weeks 16, 20, and 24 (P <0.05), compared with patients treated with placebo/rituximab, for a significant and clinically meaningful treatment effect over the entire study (P = 0.006) (Table 1; Figure 2B).
 Similarly, time to symptom deterioration was longer in the treatment arm relative to the placebo arm (Supplementary Table 3).
-The improvement in composite scores in the idelalisib/rituximab arm compared with the placebo/rituximab arm was seen in both younger (<65 years) and older (≥65 years) patients (Supplementary Table 4, Supplementary Figure 1).
+Improvement in composite scores in the idelalisib/rituximab arm compared with the placebo/rituximab arm was seen in both younger (<65 years) and older (≥65 years) patients (Supplementary Table 4, Supplementary Figure 1).

 In summary, patients treated with the combination of idelalisib and rituximab experienced increased HRQoL, possibly associated with response of disease-related symptoms to treatment, beginning as early as 4 weeks after initiation of treatment.
 This contrasts with HRQoL changes following classic chemoimmunotherapy, where increased HRQoL due to symptomatic improvement from treatment efficacy might be offset in the short term by initial chemotherapy-related toxicity.
 For example, COMPLEMENT 1 (ofatumumab plus chlorambucil vs chlorambucil alone) and COMPLEMENT 2 (ofatumumab plus fludarabine and cyclophosphamide vs fludarabine and cyclophosphamide)—randomized studies that used chemotherapy as part of the experimental arm—reported small and delayed improvements in disease symptoms and HRQoL.13, 14 In contrast, patients taking idelalisib plus rituximab experienced the HRQoL benefits of disease control without the initial adverse effects of cytotoxicity.
-Potential limitations include the small numbers of patients available for assessment at later time points (Supplementary Table 2), although this was accounted for in the mixed-effects model analysis.
+Potential limitations include the small numbers of patients available for assessment at later time points (Supplementary Table 2), although this was accounted for in the mixed-effects model analysis as the missing data were randomly and evenly distributed between the treatment arms.

 Idelalisib plus rituximab is among the first noncytotoxic treatment regimens for the management of relapsed/refractory CLL.
 This analysis of PRO demonstrates that idelalisib plus rituximab improves not only clinical outcomes but also HRQoL, including a reduction in leukemia-related symptoms and an improvement in physical and functional well-being.
 These data may help patients and clinicians make more informed treatment decisions.